kitschpatrol/yanki-obsidian/readme.md

 For edge cases, like notes with empty prompt content or no response content, Yanki will fall back to the other parts of the card to try to .
 If, after every effort, no reasonable title can be identified, then "Untitled" will be used.

 The file renaming pass runs as part of every sync to Anki, and only affects notes in side a [watched folder](#watched-folder-list).
+Even if the Anki application is closed, attempting a sync will still update the local flashcard note file names.

 There are some great community plugins dedicated to content-driven file naming, like Rey Christian's [Auto Filename](https://github.com/rcsaquino/obsidian-auto-filename) plugin, but the feature is built into Yanki since the renaming process can be more precise when it understands the structure of flashcard notes.